marbemac/ssrx/examples/streaming-kitchen-sink/README.md

 All of these commands are expecting you to be in the root of this repo:

-- dev: `yarn nx run streaming-kitchen-sink:dev`
+- dev: `yarn nx run react-router-streaming:dev`
-- build: `yarn nx run streaming-kitchen-sink:build`
+- build: `yarn nx run react-router-streaming:build`
-- start: `yarn nx run streaming-kitchen-sink:start`
+- start: `yarn nx run react-router-streaming:start`